TimRas/Breathe-my-1st-milestone-project/README.md

 I tested to see if my navigation links would have the same color inherited from the body by changing the color of the body.
 The navigation links changed correspondly.

+To see if the structure for my divs in the three spectrums section was correct, I used three colors to see the setup.
+The three divs where positioned properly.

 Credits: